fylein/fyle-platform-docs/docs/concepts/errors.md

 ## Different Reasons for 400 errors

 1. **ValidationError:**
-    This type of error occurs when either a mandatory parameter is missing or when the parameters are not formatted as defined (Eg: Passing an integer for a string, Not following the pattern required for phone numbers etc.)
+    This type of error occurs when either a mandatory parameter is missing or when the parameters are not formatted as defined ( E.g., Passing an integer for a string, Not following the pattern required for phone numbers etc.)
     <!--focus: false-->
       ``` json
     {